 - Wash coriander well, trim roots and roughly chop leaves.

-- In a small bowl add miso paste, tahini and warm water and mix well together to combine.
+- In a small mixing bowl add miso paste, tahini and warm water and mix well together to combine.

 - Add rice wine vinegar, maple syrup and sesame oil to paste and mix well.